splunk/public-o11y-docs/admin/teams/configure-page.rst

 ********************************************************************

 .. meta::
-   :description: Learn how to view and configure a team landing page.
+   :description: Learn how to view and configure an associated landing page that contains information relevant to team members.

 Every team has an associated landing page that contains information relevant to team members.
 A landing page brings together dashboard groups and alerts